 And history is where we’ll start — we’re heading all the way back to 1703.

-Early computers were cumbersome and limited in scope.
+Before the computer revolution really gained speed, early computers were cumbersome and limited in scope.
 Developers needed a framework to underpin critical functions while controlling for complexity — and binary fit the bill.
 As Inverse points out, while the binary number system — 1s and 0s — dates back to ancient Egypt, mathematician Gottfried Wilhelm Leibniz refined the concept in 1703 in his article Explication de l’Arithmétique Binaire, which described a method to represent any number using only 1s and 0s.
 Two hundred years later, binary made it possible for programmers to easily define computing “on” and “off” states, spurring the rapid advancement of computer science.